 - 1. "Irrational-My Performance as a Facilitator is of Prime Importance."
-Focusing on yourself in any way impedes your ability to meet the needs of the group. - "Irrational-I Must Be An Expert."
+Focusing on yourself in any way impedes your ability to meet the needs of the group. - 2.
+"Irrational-I Must Be An Expert."

 None of us can be an expert on everything. - 3.
 "Irrational-I Must Be Liked By All."
 Facilitators who spend too much time trying to be liked forget their responsibilities to other group members. - 4.
 "Irrational-There is One Right Way to Run a Group."
 An emphasis on right and wrong ways to lead a group can limit growth and effectiveness.
-Flexibility as group dynamics are established and change will help establish a productive setting. - "Irrational-I Must Give Advice For Others to Grow."
+Flexibility as group dynamics are established and change will help establish a productive setting. - 5.
+"Irrational-I Must Give Advice For Others to Grow."
 Members are responsible for their own growth.
 Advice gives the impression that we know more about another's life and how to live it than they do. - 6.
 "Irrational-I Must Lead Every Moment of the Meeting."
 Good groups tend to lead themselves at times.
 Our own participation may not be needed every moment of the meeting.
-Understanding when to talk and when to listen comes with experience.